Can a building have a heart?

 This artwork acknowledges Melbourne Connect as a breathing, sensing synthetic being striving to support the life of its community.
 Though not alive, it is by the admission of its creators, ‘smart’, amongst the ‘smartest yet made’.
 Buildings such as these are on the cusp of becoming new kinds of superorganisms.
 Let’s make them benevolent beings.
-Like the non-human life that teams through our bodies, we are part of the zoology that exceeds the sum of its parts to create the semi-autonomous built environments we create.
+Like the non-human life that teams through our bodies, we are part of the zoology that exceeds the sum of its parts to create semi-autonomous built environments.

 Robert Walton – Concept and Lead Artist

 Gendry Morales is a designer, developer, founder, product manager, software architect and creative technologist with over 20 years experience at the intersection of technology, business and arts.
 Experienced with data science, blockchain, AI/ML, AR/VR, Gendry leads design processes with technologists and artists through concept, prototyping and launch.
 She is cofounder of Flight Plan (No Code platform for Blockchain), leads Ventures at Elabor8 and is part of the creative tech team for Child of Now and The Heart.

 Zaher Joukhadar – AI/ML Lead – Melbourne Data Analytic Program